 One way to find them is by researching in your customer database.
-It is important at the moment of contacting them to make clear it is not a sales meeting!
-If not, the results will be completely different from what is hoped.
+It is crucial at the moment of contacting them to make clear it is not a sales meeting!
+If not, the results will be completely different from what you hoped.

-To start with, a good number of interviews per buyer persona is be 3 to 5.
-Once the meeting begins, and after the typical appreciation words, start asking the buyer persona questions related to the key points of the above template, such as:
+To start with, a good number of interviews per buyer persona is 3 to 5.
+Once the meeting begins, and after the common appreciation words, begin asking the buyer persona questions related to the critical points of the above template, such as:

-On a paper (or Word Document) start brainstorming a few keywords that can be associated with your startup.
+On paper (or Word Document) start brainstorming a few keywords that can be associated with your startup.
 Then, start playing with them.
 Make variations, transform them and unify two of them.
-It is recommended to stick to 2 syllables, as short startup names are more easily remembered.
+It's recommended sticking to 2 syllables, as short startup names are more easily remembered.
 We only need to see some of the biggest company names worldwide to understand this:

 The union of two keywords can lead to an explicit or implicit name.

 Explicit refers to a clearly expressed purpose of the company in its name.
-The perfect example is Facebook, which is conformed by the union of keyword Face + Book.
+The perfect example is Facebook, which is confirmed by the union of keyword Face + Book.
 Implicit refers to a name that, only by reading it, people can’t imagine what the company is about.
 A great example is Tesla.
-Furthermore, a really short name might be adorable but it may bring problems when buying a domain.
+Furthermore, a short name might be adorable, but it may bring problems when buying a domain.

-Furthermore, a really short name might result adorable but it may bring you problems at the moment of buying a domain.
+Furthermore, a short name might result adorable, but it may bring you problems at the moment of buying a domain.

 Furthermore, when selecting your favorite one, be sure to look at linguistics.
 Some people build a startup, choose a name and when their startup becomes an international company they discover the name means something offensive or prohibited in another country.
-To check if your startup name doesn’t have any linguistic issues we recommend you this tool.
+To check if your startup name doesn’t have any issues we recommend a tool called wordsafety.

-We fully recommend you to hire a professional to guide you through the legal validation process.
-If you are worried because you think the name of your company may be used in another industry, you can do a trademark search by checking out all patents.
-There are thousands of guides on Google on how to do a trademark research.
-However, if you hire a professional, more in-depth research will be carried out.
+We wholeheartedly recommend you to hire a professional to guide you through the legal validation process.
+If you are worried because you think the name of your company may be used in another industry, you can do a trademark search by checking out all the patents.
+There are thousands of guides on Google on how to do trademark research.
+However, if you hire a professional, you will gain more in-depth information.